jqm4gwt/jqm4gwt/README.md

 Related Projects
 ================

-If you are looking for a GWT wrapper for the desktop [jQuery UI](http://jqueryui.com) then [gwtquery-ui](http://code.google.com/p/gwtquery-ui/) is where to look.
+If you are looking for a GWT wrapper for the desktop [jQuery UI](http://jqueryui.com) then [gwtquery-ui](http://code.google.com/p/gwtquery-ui/) or (https://github.com/koobe/gwtquery-ui) is where to look.
 For a GWT wrapper of JQuery then [gwtquery](http://code.google.com/p/gwtquery) is where to go.